-Annual assessment reports are submitted to the dean of the respective college housing the programs.
-Deans review and analyze the reports, and submit them along with a cover memo describing the strengths and weaknesses of assessment processes across their college.
-The memo also indicates the role the dean will play in strengthening assessment processes (e.g., improved alignment with the college mission, improved alignment in the college strategic plan, allocation of resources) for the following year.
+Annual assessment reports are forwarded in electronic format to the dean of the respective college housing the programs and to the Assistant Provost for Assessment & Student Learning no later than May 20 of each year.
+Deans review and analyze the reports, and submit a memo describing the strengths and weaknesses of assessment processes across their college and the role the dean will play in strengthening assessment processes (e.g., improved alignment with the college mission, improved alignment in the college strategic plan, allocation of resources) for the following year.

-This memo and the assessment reports are forwarded in electronic format to the Assistant Provost for Assessment & Student Learning no later than June 1 of each year.
-The reports are placed on the assessment website.
-Reports are reviewed by members of the Institutional Effectiveness Committee's Academic Program Assessment Sub-Committee and an ad hoc group of faculty from across campus.
+The reports are placed on the assessment website and then reviewed by members of an ad hoc group of faculty from across campus.
 Two independent reviewers use a common rubric as the basis for their review and feedback.
-These responses are summarized and, along with the dean's comments, become the basis for email feedback to each chair or assessment coordinator.
+These responses are summarized and, along with the Assistant Provost's comments, become the basis for email feedback to each chair or assessment coordinator.
 The feedback is intended to assist departments in implementing efficient, effective assessment processes that result in on-going improvement of teaching and learning.
-Deans are provided with a summary of the feedback for their programs and, in addition, the Assistant Provost meets with each dean during the fall semester to discuss the specific findings, general trends, and ways their college's assessment efforts can be supported.
+Deans are provided with a summary of the feedback for their programs.
+The Assistant Provost meets with each dean and chair during the fall semester to discuss the specific findings, general trends, and ways assessment efforts can be improved and supported.